Review code for text that is not internationalized well

 I have already done /usr/local/www/diag*.php to get a feel for what is needed.
 I am happy to continue over the next few days - I don't think it should take very long.

-#2 Updated by Phillip Davis over 3 years ago
+#2 Updated by Phillip Davis about 5 years ago

 I am gradually getting through /usr/local/www - keep getting distracted by finding other things along the way!